-We maintain a defined benefit retirement plan (the "Gratuity Plan") covering eligible employees of our India subsidiary in accordance with local statutory requirements and business practices.
+We maintain certain defined benefit plans covering eligible employees of our India subsidiary in accordance with local statutory requirements and business practices.
 The Gratuity Plan provides a lump-sum payment to vested employees at retirement, death, incapacitation, or termination of employment, of an amount based on the respective employee's salary and the tenure of employment with the Company.
-The Gratuity Plan is unfunded with obligation amounts recorded in the Consolidated

-Balance Sheets as "Employee benefit obligations" within "Other non-current liabilities" and "Salaries, wages, and related benefits" within "Accrued liabilities".
+The Leave Encashment Plan provides a lump-sum payment to employees when they leave the Company based on a multiple of their final monthly salary.
+Both the Gratuity and Leave Encashment Plans are unfunded with obligation amounts determined by actuarial valuations.
+These obligation amounts are recorded in the Consolidated Balance Sheets as "Employee benefit obligations" within "Other non-current liabilities".
+All expenses associated with these plans are recorded in the Consolidated Statements of Operations within "Operating expenses".